shssoichiro/oxipng/README.md

 ## License

-OxiPng is open-source software, distributed under the MIT license.
+Oxipng is open-source software, distributed under the MIT license.